Adam Lees (he/him)

 Non-Executive Director; Member of the People, Remuneration & Nominations Committee

-Adam Lees was appointed as Rio Tinto’s Chief Indigenous Affairs Advisor in May 2021.
-He has over twenty years of experience in the mining and energy sector working in senior leadership roles.
+Adam Lees has over 20 years of experience in the mining and energy sector working in senior leadership roles.

 Adam commenced his career as a graduate with the Australian Department of Foreign Affairs & Trade in 1994; he represented Australia on a diplomatic assignment to the Australian High Commission in Samoa from 1996–1999.